sacreutz/new-visions/ReadMe.txt

 Instructions for running the code:

-Install live-server if you don't have it already by running: npm install -g live-server Navigate in your terminal to where your pages live by running: cd <path-to-content>
-Start the server with: live-server .
-Open localhost:8080 in a browser.
+Navigate in a terminal to where the code base is located and run npm install.
+Run npm start.
-Click on dashboard.html
+Click on dashboard.html when the browser window opens.